mesosphere/dcos-docs-site/pages/dkp/konvoy/1.7/operations/manage-docker-hub-rate-limits/index.md

     ...
     ```

-<p class="message--note"><strong>NOTE: </strong>You can also do this directly after your cluster is created.
+<p class="message--note"><strong>NOTE: </strong>You can also do this directly after your cluster is created and without running <code>konvoy up</code>.
 Go into the nodes in your cluster directly, and edit your containerd configuration file <code>/etc/containerd/config.toml</code>.
 Edit your file to apply the changes above and save the file.
 You will need to do this for all of the nodes in your cluster.</p>

 For more information on configuring `imageRegistries` in the `cluster.yaml`, please refer to [cluster configuration API documentation][cluster-config-api].